Vonage/vivid-3/libs/components/src/lib/tooltip/README.md

 A tooltip is a popup that displays information related to an element when the element receives keyboard focus or the mouse hovers over it.
 It typically appears after a small delay and disappears when Escape is pressed or on mouse out.

+The tooltip should be referenced through the use of aria-describedby.
+The aria-describedby attribute is on the anchor element, not on the tooltip.
+It should be the same as tooltip's id.
+To change aria-describedby, change tooltip's id (the default id is 'tooltip').

 ```js
 <script type="module">
   import '@vonage/vivid/tooltip';